9.9 Queensland’s international interjurisdictional relationships

 Where a foreign arrangement covers two or more agencies, the Minister with primary responsibility for preparation, negotiation, or signing, of the arrangement is required to notify the Premier in consultation with other relevant Ministers.

-Where the Minister for Foreign Affairs makes an adverse declaration under the Act regarding a foreign arrangement involving a portfolio entity the Minister is responsible for, the Minister must immediately inform the Premier in writing, and advise on consequences of, and appropriate mitigation strategies in response to, the declaration.
+Where the Federal Minister for Foreign Affairs makes an adverse declaration under the Act regarding a foreign arrangement involving a portfolio entity for which a Queensland Minister is responsible, the Minister must immediately inform the Premier in writing, and advise on consequences of, and appropriate mitigation strategies in response to, the declaration.

-Existing Cabinet and CBRC processes should be followed for foreign arrangements with significant or sensitive policy issues or budgetary and fiscal implications.
+Existing Cabinet and Cabinet Budget Review Committee processes should be followed for foreign arrangements with significant or sensitive policy issues or budgetary and fiscal implications.

 Existing approvals and signatories for certain foreign arrangements will continue, for example: